matthewclegg/partialCI/README.md

 # partialCI
 R package for fitting the partially cointegrated model

-If you are working with two (or more) time series that are closely related yet not fully cointegrated, then the partially cointegrated model might be the answer.
-I developed this model because I thought it might be a useful way to describe similar stocks (such as Coca-Cola and Pepsi, or Ford and GM).

-Two time series P and Q are said to be cointegrated if they are each integrated and if there is some constant beta such that P - beta * Q is an autoregressive moving average (ARMA).
-They are said to be partially cointegrated if there is some constant beta such that P - beta * Q contains both an ARMA component and a random walk component.
-In this implementation, it's assumed that the ARMA component is actually AR(1).
+A collection of time series is said to be partially cointegrated if they have a linear combination that is partially autoregressive, e.g., that can be represented as a sum of an autoregressive series without unit roots and a random walk.
 In other words, the series are partially cointegrated if the spread between them is a mean-reverting series that has possibly been contaminated with a (hopefully small) random walk.
+This may be useful in modeling certain sets of financial time series.

 To use the partialCI package, you will need to start by installing it, which can be done using devtools: